electric-eloquence/gulp/docs/recipes/handling-the-delete-event-on-watch.md

-# Handling the Delete Event on Watch
+# Handling the delete event on watch

 You can listen for `'change'` events to fire on the watcher returned from `gulp.watch`.